-WHEREAS, consistent with the findings set forth in section 44-4-110 of the South Carolina Code of Laws, as amended, the aforementioned and other different and additional public health threats posed by COVID-19-as well as the need to, inter alia, address emerging and amplifying issues associated with COVID-19, such as the presence of new variants of COVID-19 in the State and the potential emergence of additional variants of COVID-19; enhance existing testing capacity; facilitate and expedite the large-scale administration of authorized vaccines allocated to the State; and implement and expand other mitigation efforts designed to reduce community transmission and minimize the resulting strain on healthcare facilities and resources-"require the exercise of extraordinary government functions... to respond, rapidly and effectively" to the evolving emergency currently facing the entire State; and
+WHEREAS, consistent with the findings set forth in section 44-4-110 of the South Carolina Code of Laws, as amended, the aforementioned and other different and additional public health threats posed by COVID-19-as well as the need to, inter alia, address emerging and amplifying issues associated with COVID-19, such as the presence of new variants of COVID-19 in the State and the potential emergence of additional variants of COVID-19; enhance existing testing capacity; facilitate and expedite the large-scale administration of authorized vaccines allocated to the State, particularly in view of the recent expansion of vaccine eligibility to include younger populations; and implement other mitigation efforts designed to reduce community transmission and minimize the resulting strain on healthcare facilities and resources-"require the exercise of extraordinary government functions . . . to respond, rapidly and effectively" to the evolving emergency currently facing the entire State; and